rapka/polemics-md/content/essays/yudkowsky-perilous-waif.md

 >
  "No one buys that option," Lina scoffed.
 "You have to remember, **deep in their heart every human wants to be seduced by a hot android sex kitten.** Sometimes the military types will be all locked down and immune to everything, but anyone else is easy.

-In an act that I can only describe as "grooming", Lina later introduces six year old Alice to a video with "sexy scenes".
+In an act that I can only describe as "grooming", Lina later introduces Alice to a video with "sexy scenes".

 >She restarted the vidshow.
 The trashy catgirls went back to seducing the office lady, who wasn't putting up much of a fight to be honest. **She seemed to really like the way they were taking turns kissing her lips, and working their way up and down the sides of her neck.
 >